Director: Marc Daniels

 A formulaic but occasionally profound episode, “The Man Trap” provides a worthwhile introduction to Kirk, Spock, and other members of the Enterprise crew.
 Especially terrific are the interactions between Kirk and McCoy, which would become a defining aspect of Star Trek: The Original Series and its follow-up films.

-Alexander Courage’s eerie composition can be heard as Kirk, McCoy, and Darnell beam down to the surface of M-113 for the first time, establishing a spooky atmosphere to accompany the ominous, perhaps even downright haunting, material in George Clayton Johnson’s narrative.
-A similar effect occurs when the salt vampire, now disguised as Crewman Green (Bruce Watson), sneaks aboard the Enterprise and stalks Uhura (Nichelle Nichols), Sulu (George Takei), and Yeoman Janice Rand (Grace Lee Whitney); specifically, the slow-moving pace of the creature’s hunt is counterbalanced, at least somewhat, by the unnerving quality of Courage’s musical arrangement.
+Alexander Courage’s eerie composition can be heard as Kirk, McCoy, and Darnell beam down to the surface of M-113 for the first time, creating a spooky atmosphere to accentuate the haunting, ominous nature of George Clayton Johnson’s narrative.
+A similar effect occurs when the salt vampire, now disguised as Crewman Green (Bruce Watson), sneaks aboard the Enterprise and stalks Uhura (Nichelle Nichols), Sulu (George Takei), and Yeoman Janice Rand (Grace Lee Whitney) in search of another victim—a chilling sequence that benefits from the creepy, subtle music of Courage.

 “The Man Trap” contains a thought-provoking conflict that should appeal to viewers of an intellectual disposition.
 On one hand, Professor Crater makes a compelling argument for the creature’s right to continue existing, drawing parallels between the salt vampire (an endangered organism) and the now extinct buffalo and passenger pigeon.
-Kirk, in contrast, indicates that the M-113 entity must be destroyed before it can eliminate the entire crew; but later expresses a hint of regret over his decision.
-Though slightly underdeveloped, the above-described problem facing Kirk, McCoy, and the Enterprise crew set a precedent for many similar, deeply complex issues to be examined in later episodes of Star Trek.
+Kirk, in contrast, indicates that the M-113 entity must be destroyed before it can eliminate the entire crew, establishing the first of many intricate problems that Kirk, McCoy, and the Enterprise crew would encounter throughout this series.

 The first Star Trek: The Original Series episode ever broadcast on television, this installment should be viewed by science fiction enthusiasts and monster movie buffs alike.
-Notably, Clayton’s horror-themed subject matter is complemented with penetrating analysis, sparing “The Man Trap” from a generic execution.
+Notably, “The Man Trap” deserves praise for its ghastly creature effects, topnotch performances, and moral discussions of a complex variety.

 Overall Quality: 9/10